s-digiro/NyavaScript/README.md

 [ ] Better toString for Macro
 [ ] Find a way to implement PartialEq on RustFunction [ ] Find a way to implement PartialEq on RustMacro
+[ ] Comments
 [*] Move closures in McCarthyScope to their own functions?
+[*] Allow multiple lists in root, without tacking on a root list as a new
+    function.
+Maybe as a vector of refvals